 Mehrteab Leul & Associates’ Quick Guide Related to Real Estate and Conveyancing in Ethiopia

-- Ethiopia’s current investment policy not only encourages foreign investment in the real estate sector but it is 100% open and suitable for foreigners to enter into the sector.
-Nonetheless, there are no duty free privileges or any other incentives provided by the government to the sector.
+- Ethiopia’s current investment policy not only encourages foreign investment in the real estate sector but it is 100% open and suitable for foreigners to enter the sector.
+Nonetheless, there are no duty-free privileges or any other incentives provided by the government to the sector.

 - The 1960 Civil Code of Ethiopia, Investment Proclamation No. 769/2012 and its amendment, Ethiopian Building Proclamation No. 624/2009, Building Regulation No. 243/2011 and the Building Directive, Urban Land Lease Holding Proclamation No. 721/2011, Urban Land Lease Holding Regulation No. 49/2012 and the Urban Landholding Registration Proclamation No. 818/2014 are the principal laws that govern land and real estate matters in Ethiopia.